yellowdog/python-examples-templates/agent-installer/windows/README-CONFIGURED.md

 - Create (or select) the desired **Configured Worker Pool**
 - Copy the text supplied using the **Agent Configuration: View** button

-Example contents obtained this way are shown below:
+Example contents obtained this way are shown below, but with the `taskTypes` modified.

 ```yaml
 yda: